01 of 07

 The Opera House steps are where many tourists will snap their photos, but with more than 1,500 performances each year, it may be worth shelling out some cash to appreciate what many artists describe as the best stage in the world.

 If you can’t make it as far as Uluru, Australia’s other incredible rock can be found in the New England region of NSW, just outside of Tenterfield.
-Bald Rock is a huge granite outcrop found in the Bald Rock National Park and offers incredible views... from its summit.
-While you’re in the neighbourhood, pop over to Thunderbolts Hideout for a look at a piece of Australian bushranger history.Continue to 4 of 7 below.
+Bald Rock is a huge granite outcrop found in the Bald...
+Rock National Park and offers incredible views from its summit.
+While you’re in the neighborhood, pop over to Thunderbolts Hideout for a look at a piece of Australian bushranger history.Continue to 4 of 7 below.

 04 of 07